 Other than the dividends that we declared and paid prior to the effectiveness of this offering, we do not intend to pay any dividends in the foreseeable future and intend to retain all available funds for use in the operation and expansion of our business, including growth through acquisitions.
-In addition, our new credit facility contains restrictions on the payment of dividends.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations- Liquidity and Capital Resources."
+In addition, we expect that our new credit facility will contain restrictions on the payment of dividends.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations."